Skip to main content

 Presentation / Conference

-FORBES-MCKAY, K. BREMNER, P. and JOHNSON, P. 2022.
+FORBES-MCKAY, K. BREMNER, P. and JOHNSTON, P. 2022.
 Enhancing our understanding of independent learning amongst RGU students.
 Presented at the 2022 RGU annual learning and teaching conference (RGU LTC 2022): enhancing for impact, 21 October 2022, Aberdeen, UK.

 There is increasing interest in the role of independent learning (IL) in higher education (Thomas, 2015).
 Indeed, several studies demonstrate the significant impact of IL on students' academic achievement (Difrancesca et al. 2016) and retention in hi...
 Read More about Enhancing our understanding of independent learning amongst RGU students..